-Love it or hate it, winter is a very big reality for a lot of us chicken keepers.
-Personally, I was completely caught off guard by all this snow!
-It’s something that I had never had to deal with before, so I was completely unprepared!
+I was completely caught off guard by the record-breaking snowfall we received this year!
+It’s something that I never had to deal with before, so I was completely unprepared!
 I started making a bunch of adjustments in everything from diet to housing to be sure my flock stayed happy and healthy in all this snow.
 There was some major trial and error going on here!
 Now that I have started to figure out how to handle this winter stuff (and I’m mostly done sulking over all this snow), I’ve rounded up my best tips and I am sharing them you!

-I’ve created a 4 part mini-series to share aaaalllll of my tips and tricks to keep your backyard chickens happy and healthy this winter!
-Today’s post is Winter Chicken Care Tips: CHICKEN COOP EDITION!
+I’ve created this 4 part mini-series to share aaaalllll of my tips and tricks to keep your backyard chickens happy and healthy this winter!
+Today’s post is all about chicken coops!
 I’m sharing my top three tips for making sure that your chickens have a safe, warm coop to call home this winter!

-Tip 1: Create a “grazing area” for your chickens
+Winter Chicken Coop Tip #1: Create a “grazing area” for your chickens

-Tip 2: Use old windows to create a sunny spot for your chickens
+Winter Chicken Coop Tip #2: Use old windows to create a sunny spot for your chickens

 Before the snow started to fall, I headed to the local secondhand building supply store and picked up some old glass windows.
 For a whopping total of $20, I bought three big glass windows!
 I placed the windows around the base of the coop to serve as a snow and wind block.
 The windows allow air to flow behind them which provides proper ventilation without exposing the chickens to the extreme wind, snow and rain.
 The windows also allow the chickens extra light and heat.
 Once the sun comes out, the windows act as passive solar heaters during the subzero temperatures by magnifying the sunlight.
 On the rare occasion that the sun actually decide to peek its little head out from behind the clouds, my chickens take full advantage of the heat generated from the windows!
 They seriously love to take naps in the sunshine and you can really feel the temperature change that is created by the windows!

-Tip 3: Keep the chicken coop dry & ventilated!
+Winter Chicken Coop Tip #3: Keep the chicken coop dry & ventilated!